victorsferreira/react-native-data-storage/README.md

 ##Reference

 `set(key, value)`: sets a new value to the storage.
+An object can be passed and it will be merged and overwrite the current key-values.

 `get(key)`: gets a value in the storage.
 Promise is rejected if key is not found.
-An array of keys can be passed and an object with the values will be returned.
+An array of keys can be passed and an object with the same keys provided and their values will be returned.

 `has(key)`: checks whether a value has been set to the storage.
 Promise resolves with `true` of `false`.
+An array of keys can be passed and an object with the same keys provided will be returned.

 `remove(key)`: removes a value from the storage.
+An array of keys can be passed.

 `getAll()`: gets all the values in the storage as an object.

 ##Usage